thegetty/inventories-and-surveys/content/part-ii/chapter-10.md

 Southeast Los Angeles is mostly flat in terrain and composed of numbered streets laid out in an expansive rectilinear grid plan.
 The area was historically developed with early twentieth-century single-family neighborhoods, linear commercial corridors, and some industrial development, and was well serviced by streetcars.
 To surveyors, the visual character appeared very consistent: street after street of modest cottages and Craftsman bungalows.

 When surveyors drove down 59th Place, they noticed a small shift in visual character, likely perceivable only to those who had driven countless blocks in the same neighborhood paying close attention to the aesthetics of the built environment.
-Although the street was composed of single-family residences similar in scale to surrounding blocks, the houses appeared to have been designed as part of a small subdivision of modest houses with only a few consistent models and architectural styles: a Tudor Revival model, a Colonial Revival model, a Craftsman model, and a flat-roofed model that resembled Prairie School, which is very uncommon in Los Angeles ([fig. 10.11](#fig-10-11-a)).
+Although the street was composed of single-family residences similar in scale to surrounding blocks, the houses appeared to have been designed as part of a small subdivision of modest houses with only a few consistent models and architectural styles: a Tudor Revival model, a Colonial Revival model, a Craftsman model, and a flat-roofed model that resembled Prairie School, which is uncommon in Los Angeles ([fig. 10.11](#fig-10-11-a)).

 {% figuregroup '3' 'fig-10-11-a, fig-10-11-b, fig-10-11-c' 'pdf-two-column' '<span class="q-figure__label">Figure 10.11</span> Representative architectural styles of houses from the Goodyear Gardens tract identified by SurveyLA as a historic district.
 Goodyear Gardens is a rare intact example of worker housing in Los Angeles.
 Los Angeles City Planning Office of Historic Resources' %}